Classes of Fires & Fire Extinguishers

 - Dry powder

-Conductive extinguishing substances, such as water, may make the fire worse and lead to additional hazards.
+Conductive extinguishing substances like water may worsen the fire and lead to additional hazards.
 Dry powder is best in low-voltage situations, while CO2 is superior when there is a stronger current.

 As with gas fires, shutting off the electricity supply can reduce the intensity of the fire and make it easier to bring it under control.